-Randolph Keaton - featured Food Systems Educator
+Randolph Keaton - featured Food Systems Practitioner

 At first glance, Vacation Vittles is a simple, savvy twist on the standard CSA business model.
 Beach vacationers staying on the shores of Wilmington, NC, order farm-fresh bags of seasonal produce grown by local farmers and delivered by youth.
 It's a sunny story of short-value-chain economic development on the seashore.